-X.4.1.1.2.2 Addition of New or Previously Unknown Data or Relationships
+X.4.2.1.2.2 Addition of New or Previously Unknown Data or Relationships

-- 715 When additional pieces of a data item become known, adding these pieces of data to the original data item does not change its identity.
+- When additional pieces of a data item become known, adding these pieces of data to the original data item does not change its identity.
 For example, if the dates of a prior illness were previously reported as being unknown, adding those dates does not create a new data item, it simply updates the previous item.
-Similarly, if codes for a data item recording a diagnosis were previously unreported, but are now added, the data item does not change its identity. - 720 Similarly, when a new data item becomes known, it may be related to a pre-existing data item.
+Similarly, if codes for a data item recording a diagnosis were previously unreported, but are now added, the data item does not change its identity. - Adding additional pieces of new or previously unknown data or relationships to reconciled items SHALL NOT result in changes to the maintained list of original source identifiers.
+Local identifiers may be updated, but the list of original source identifiers SHALL remain.

+Similarly, when a new data item becomes known, it may be related to a pre-existing data item.
 These relationships may be added without changing the identity of the data item.
-Thus, a diagnosis that is previously untreated may have a relationship added (using an entryRelationship element) to indicate what the new treatment is for that item without changing the identity of the data item.
-An intervention that is previously intended may have a - 725 relationship added to indicate what the new indication is for that item without changing the identity of the data item.
+Thus, a diagnosis that is previously untreated may have a relationship added (using an

+690 entryRelationship element) to indicate what the new treatment is for that item without changing the identity of the data item.
+An intervention that is previously intended may have a relationship added to indicate what the new indication is for that item without changing the identity of the data item.
 The addition of a new manifestation of an allergy will not change the identity of the previously described allergy.
-However, the manifestation itself is a new data item with a new identity.
+However, the manifestation itself is a new data item 695 with a new identity.